cancerit/dockstore-cgpbigwig/README.md

 ## Current Tools

-Tools available in [cgpBigWig] supported in this docker are:
+Tools available in [cgpBigWig] supported in this docker:

 * [bwcat] - Read the contents of a bigwig (.bw) file
+* [bam2bw] - Generate bigwig (.bw) coverage file from bam

+Tools to be supported in a future releases of this container:

 * [bwjoin] - Concatenate bigwig files together
-* [bam2bw] - Generate bigwig (.bw) coverage file from bam
 * [bg2bw] - Generate bigwig (.bw) coverage file from bedgraph (.bed) format
 * [bam2bwbases] - Generate bigwig (.bw) proportion file of each base at a position from bam
 * [bam2bedgraph] - Generate a coverage bedgraph from bam